Personal Health Budgets

 How is the personalised Care Support Plan developed?

-The Care Support Plan is based on the foundation of your assessed care needs and indicative budget.
+The Care Support Plan is based on the foundation of your assessed care needs.
 You will be invited to give your input through the submission of a Care Support Plan document that you should fill in based on your own experience and wishes for your future care.

-The next stage is to meet with your CHC Case Coordinator to discuss your comprehensive Care Support Plan.
-You will work with your Case Coordinator to document your assessed health needs and the care that you will need to meet them.
+The next stage is to meet with your case manager to discuss your comprehensive Care Support Plan.
+You will work with your case manager to document your assessed health needs and the care that you will need to meet them.
 This meeting may take place virtually.

-Your Care Support Plan is an agreement between you and CHC about how you will use your personal health budget to meet your agreed health and wellbeing outcomes (goals).
+Your Care Support Plan is an agreement between you and All Age Continuing Care about how you will use your PHB to meet your agreed health and wellbeing outcomes (goals).

-You will work with your Case Coordinator to agree your health and wellbeing outcomes (the health and wellbeing goals that are most important to you), and to put plans in place to manage risks associated with arranging your own care.
+You will work with your case manager to agree your health and wellbeing outcomes (the health and wellbeing goals that are most important to you), and to put plans in place to manage risks associated with arranging your own care.

 You can choose to create your Care Support Plan:

 • or you can choose to work with an independent care planning service.
-If you would like to work with an independent care planning service, please let your Case Coordinator know and they will provide you with names of organisations who can help.
-Your Case Coordinator will then refer you to your preferred service directly.
+If you would like to work with an independent care planning service, please let your case manager know and they will provide you with names of organisations who can help.
+Your case manager will then refer you to your preferred service directly.
 There will be no charge to you for this independent service.

 We have a template available to help you create your Care Support Plan, which we can send to you.